 Falkenberg – Varberg, partial stretch 6

 A cycle path 9 kilometres long will be built along road 768 between Morup and Ås.
-Due to the major planning work involved and to appeals, work on the cycle path is not expected to start before 2018 at the earliest, with the path being ready for use in 2018-19.
+Due to the major planning work involved and the roadplan has been appealed, so the cycle path is not expected to start building 2019/2020.

 Until the cycle path is built, the speed limit for this section of road has been lowered during the cycling season (May to October) from 70 km/h to 60 km/h.
 The lanes for motorised traffic have also been made narrower, allowing more space for cyclists at the side of the road in both directions.
 Full painted lines with rumble strips have been added to clearly mark out the part of the road reserved for cyclists.
 Repeated warning signs stating that this section is temporarily part of the Kattegattleden cycle path have been set up.

 Varberg – Kungsbacka, partial stretch 7

-A cycle path 2.5 kilometres long will be built along road 939, between Torpavägen and Torkeltorpsvägen.
-Construction of the new cycle path will hopefully begin in late winter 2017.
+A new cycle path 2.5 kilometres long will be built along road 939, between Torpavägen and Torkeltorpsvägen.
 The hope is that the cycle path will be ready for the 2019 cycling season.
 This means that the path will not pass the Fjärås Bräcka.

 The information above was updated in December 2018.